BigPolarBear1/Factorization_new/README.md

 Fucking stalkers mad.
 For years these stalkers been reporting me everywhere to get me banned.
 Fucking clowns.
 Cry more fucking stalkers.
 Anyway, took a day off yesterday.. time to get things ready for release now.

+Literally, western infosec are the worst type of people.
+You know the type of loser in highschool who always complained to the principal?
+Yea, thats western infosec.
+Punch you in your face cunts.